izzatkarimov/Java-Cheatsheet/README.md

     - This code prints to the console
     - `println` - This is a method of the PrintStream class.
 It prints the argument passed to it (in this case, "Hello, World!") to the console, followed by a newline.

+#### ➡️ _Literals in Java_
+- What are literals (to begin with)?
+> Consider literals as groceries.
+To use them, usually you need to store them somewhere.
+Typically, they are stored in variables, which you can think of as containers designed to hold a specific type of data.
+Variables can only store matching data.
+You wouldn't want to accidentally put honey in a cardboard cereal box or pour cereal into a salt shaker.
+To prevent such mistakes, learn to distinguish between the basic literals: integer numbers, strings, and characters.
+- Integers
+  - Examples: 0, 1, 2, 10, 11, -100
+  - Example in Code: int numApples = 1000;
+  - Example in Code with better readability: int numPackedApples = 1_000_000;
+- Characters
+  - Definition: A character is a single symbol, denoted with single quotes.
+You can use character literals to represent single letters like 'A', 'x', digits from '0' to '9', whitespaces (' '), and other characters or symbols like '$'.
+  - Example: char charOne = '1'
+  - Fun fact: characters sit between integers and strings: they resemble strings, yet you can do math with them.
+- Strings
+  - Examples: "text", "I want to know Java", "123456", "e-mail@gmail.com"
+  - Note the difference:
+    ```
+    char singleQuoted = 'A'
+    String doubleQuoted = "A"
+    ```

 ----